whitecodel/jsonToDart/README.md

-I'll modify the markdown to change all instances of "jsonToDart" to "jsontodart" to maintain consistency in naming.
+I'll modify the markdown to change all instances of "jsontodart" to "jsontodart" to maintain consistency in naming.